-1. At least 18 years of age

-- 2. Ability to provide personal transportation to and from the DEVELOP location - 3.
+- 1. At least 18 years of age - 2.
+Ability to provide personal transportation to and from the DEVELOP location - 3.
 Strong interest in Earth science and remote sensing - 4.
-US citizenship is required to apply to some DEVELOP locations (as listed on website) - \ In addition to meeting the general eligibility requirements stated above, each applicant must meet the additional requirements specific to their applicant classification.
+U.S. citizenship is required to apply to some DEVELOP locations (list is on website) - In addition to meeting the general eligibility requirements stated above, each applicant must meet the additional requirements specific to their applicant classification.